Take an Official State-Approved Hunter Safety Course

 Confirm your residency status and age to determine which license type applies to you.
 Residents and non-residents aged 16 or older generally need a license, while youth under 16 may have different requirements.

-Most new hunters born after January 1, 1979, or those under a certain age must complete a hunter education course before purchasing a license.
-South Carolina recognizes hunter education courses offered by the SCDNR and approved providers such as Recademics.
+Most new hunters born after June 30, 1979, or those under a certain age must complete a hunter education course before purchasing a license.
+South Carolina recognizes hunter education courses offered by the SCDNR and approved providers.
 These courses are available in online, in-person, or hybrid formats, all accepted by the state.
 Completing this course is mandatory to ensure hunters understand safety, ethics, and regulations.

 Take a South Carolina DNR‑Approved Hunter Education Course >>